raspberrypilearning/testing-vision/en/step_5.md

 ![The Google Drive 'Get link' dialogue, showing that anyone with the link can access the file.
 The link to the file is highlighted.](images/link_updated.png)

-In this link you can find the ID code for the file between `/d/` and `/view?usp=sharing`.
+In this link, you can find the ID code for the file between `/d/` and `/view?usp=sharing`.
 It should look something like this:

 ```
 1xunlhWWxA6e59gSL_gTo_CiZYBNqbMDy